Shiyam-Srivasthan/react-contact-app/README.md

 - View a list of contacts with details: Name, Role, Company, Email, Phone
 - Search contacts by name in real-time
 - Add a new contact dynamically
+- Smooth scroll feature for better UX when accessing the Add Contact form
 - Fully responsive and styled using CSS

 ---